 Village of Cazenovia Anti-Bias Statement.

-At its meeting on April 5, 2021, the Board of Trustee adopted the following statement:
+At its meeting on April 5, 2021, the Board of Trustees adopted the following statement:

 “The Village of Cazenovia is committed to being a welcoming and inclusive community.
 We recognize the rights of all those who reside in or visit our community to be respected and to live their lives with dignity, free of discrimination based on faith, race, ethnicity, sexuality, gender identity, mental health, socio-economic status, national origin or immigration status.
 The village’s leadership will strive to set the example in promoting fair treatment for all, including, but not limited to, persons of color and the LGBTQ community.
 We call upon our citizens to reject all forms of hatred and intolerance and we commit ourselves, as a village, to respect and promote diversity in our community and to be good neighbors to all.